Dark-Matter-Labs/how-dml-uses-data/how-dml-uses-data.md

 We also use third-party services to plan, deliver and host event content.
 You can find out more about each of these services below:

-#### Entourage BD

-We work with [Entourage BD] (https://entouragebd.com/) to plan our events, invite guests and gather feedback from Attendees.
-Entourage describes the data they collect about Attendees in their [Privacy Policy](https://entouragebd.com/privacy-policy/).

-#### Livestorm

-We use the webinar platform [Livestorm] (https://livestorm.co/) to stream our online events live.
-We believe Livestorm provides an intuitive interface for Attendees, and reliable video stream.
-Livestorm publish details about how they use data from events in their [Privacy Policy](https://livestorm.co/privacy-policy/).

-#### YouTube

-We host videos of our online events using [YouTube](https://www.youtube.com/channel/UCp2leIrD9S-tapcLhc2FziA), because its infrastructure is better suited to delivering video content than our own.
-Find out more about how they use data in their [privacy statement](https://www.youtube.com/intl/ALL_uk/howyoutubeworks/our-commitments/protecting-user-data/?utm_campaign=1008960&utm_source=paidsearch&yt_product=ytgen&yt_goal=eng&utm_medium=googlesearch&utm_content=txt&yt_campaign_id=hyw&yt_creative_id=&utm_keyword=youtube%20privacy%20policy&utm_matchtype=e).

 ### Opt-out of collection

 Attendees are able to withdraw their information at any time.
-To do this, contact [data@projectsbyif.com](mailto:data@projectsbyif.com).
+To do this, contact [info@darkmatterlabs.org](mailto:info@darkmatterlabs.org).

 ## Job applicants